 (1m**ABCD) Drynaria rigidula cv. whitei.
-This rare variety from the Glasshouse Mountains throws new fronds right through the warm months and holds more foliage than other types.
-This plant is so highly sought but seldom obtainable.
+This rare form specially selected from the Glasshouse Mountains years back… ….it throws new fronds right through the warm months and holds more foliage than other types which are also rare!! ie Rarest of the Rare!
 An unusual basket fern with big wide frilly arching fronds to 1m long and short erect nest leaves.
 Native to Nth NSW and QLD.
 Easily grown in a pot or hanger in a well drained mix.
 Full sun or shade.
-These are big plants 40cm tall plus in 130mm pots full of rhizome.
+These are big plants 50cm tall plus in 130mm pots full of rhizome.

 …..Priced at $39.00 each

 I was gifted one of the above ferns several months ago, and since repotting and lots of love…it is thriving.

 Was just wondering if you can tell me a little more about this plant…and what are the beautiful fronds that are growing around the bottom.
 See attached photos.

 I take it this is one of our Drynaria rigidula ‘Whitei’ because that’s how ours look once potted up.